 - Students are able to (1) articulate theory for practice as change agents particularly in social policy and community environments; (2) develop appropriate collaborative change strategy designs in social policy and community practice settings; and (3) incorporate counter-oppressive processes in their developmental strategies.

-- Typically this unit is assessed in the following ways: (1) essay—framework for theorising own practice and (2) group project—planning exercise.
+- Indicative assessments in this unit are as follows: (1) essay: framework for theorising own practice and (2) group project: planning exercise.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Unit Coordinator(s)

 - Dr Susan Young

 - SWSP5429 Field Education 2: Final Placement (formerly SWSP8429 Field Education 2: Final Placement), SWSP5306 Indigenous People and Social Work, SWSP5630 Introduction to Psychosocial Theory (formerly SWSP5630 Developmental Practice), SWSP5301 Social Work Knowledge, Theory and Values

 SWSP5631 Introduction to Social Work Methods

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.